AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 I swear this isn't scary.
 If math is scary to you, I promise that this won't hurt and I'll make it easy.

 First off, know that division sucks for computers.
 While addition, subtraction and multiplication are very easy, division doesn't calculate as easily.
 There's tricks to get around it, but that's not the point of this exercise.

 When a computer divides integers (whole numbers, 1, 2, 54389820, but not 0.3453 or 438290.5) and it's an uneven division, it calculates with a remainder.
 For example, 10 / 3 is equal to 3 remainder 1, not 3.333.
 Of course, the remainder isn't tracked in a division operation.
 Instead, we can used the modulo operator (%) to get the remainder.
 So, 10 / 3 = 3, and 10 % 3 = 1.

 #### Back to Randomness

 Why is this useful?
 Well, let's say we want to pick between two obstacles.
-If we take the random number we generated (0 to 4 million-ish) and modulo by 2, the result will either be 0 or 1, and those are the values corresponding to a barrel and a lamp!
+If we take the random number we generated (0 to 4 billion-ish) and modulo by 2, the result will either be 0 or 1, and those are the values corresponding to a barrel and a lamp!

 Note that modulo never gets the value it is.
 If modulo is 2, it can only generate 0 and 1.
 If it's eight, it will generate 0 through 7.

 We also used `esp_random()` to make a spawn chance.
 Every loop, there's a 1 in 80 chance to spawn a new obstacle if there's a slot free.
 We calculate this chance by doing modulo 80 which provides a value between 0 and 79, roughly at all the same chance of occurring.
 Then, we ask if it happened to land on 0.
 If so, yay!
 We can spawn an obstacle.
 If not, then we'll try again in the future.